HSP Living: Intense Feelings and Learning to Respond Instead of React

 Metaphorically speaking, if we don't like stripes, or are offended by stripes... it doesn't make sense to "blame" zebras for having stripes that offend us-- we are accountable for choosing to not hang out in places where there are likely to be zebras.

 Learning to "observe" and simply experience our feelings without immediately "acting" on them also brings us more in touch with ourselves.

-For some (myself included) the learning process can be challenging and even a bit painful, because it may bring us face-to-face with things about ourselves that we don't really like very much, or perhaps old unresolved issues.
-Perhaps these are the result of old wounds from childhood, from a past relationship or friendship, or perhaps we have to face one of our (hidden) closely held beliefs we don't generally admit to.
+For some (myself included) the learning process can be challenging, time consuming and even a bit painful, because it may bring us face-to-face with things about ourselves that we don't really like very much, or perhaps old unresolved issues.
+Maybe these are the result of old wounds from childhood, from a past relationship or friendship, or perhaps we have to come face to face with one of our (hidden) closely held beliefs we don't generally admit to.

 You, too, can learn to stay with what you're feeling and not "react."
-It just takes a little practice... at the end of which you'll come to see how we DO "have a choice" with our strong feelings as HSPs... and with a little mindfulness, we can learn to handle overstimulating words and situations more readily.
+It just takes some practice and awareness... at the end of which you'll come to see how we DO "have a choice" with our strong feelings as HSPs... and with a little mindfulness, we can learn to handle overstimulating words and situations more readily.

 And given how challenging life can be for an HSP, that's a very worthwhile thing to strive for!

 There is some debate as to whether "feelings," hereunder "easily hurt feelings" are even a defining characteristic of being a Highly Sensitive Person.
 Many experts on the trait believe the answer is "no."